 That being said, my good friend that joined us at the Italian restaurant currently works at Apple.
 He even recommended me for employment on the internal employee-referral program.

-I've got to be honest — getting that email from Apple felt like a major life achievement and working for them has been a long-time dream of mine.
+I’ve got to be honest — getting that email from Apple felt like a major life achievement.
+I’ve dreamt of working with such incredible innovators for my whole life.

 But the timing of my move threw all sorts of things into The Abyss Of The Unknown.®